 - . additional specialisation/s, dissertation and/or elective units of study required to make 96 credit points in total for the degree (excluding foundational units).

-Depending on prior study and/or industry experience, students may be eligible for a Reduced Volume of Learning from 16 to 12 or even 8 units of study, reducing the duration of the degree by up to 12 months.
+Depending on prior study and/or industry experience, students may be eligible for recognition of prior learning, reducing the duration of the degree by up to 12 months.
 See below for more details.

 Master of Commerce students complete two units of study:

 - BUSS5000 Critical Thinking in Business (completed in the first semester of study) #

 - BUSS6000 Succeeding in Business (completed in the final semester of study)

 Master of Commerce students complete two to six foundational units of study.
 The available foundational units are as follows: